NekrobaDA/Pokemon_Crystal_Cross/README.md

 # Pokémon Crystal Cross

-This is a hack of the Pokémon Crystal disassembly.
+This is a hack of the Pokémon Crystal disassembly.<br/>
+ATTENTION- game will currently not run on VBA, please use BGB

 Current Features:<br/>
 <br/>